Itoka-DAO/itoka-music-nft-standard/README.md

 `getTokenAudioTotalStreamingAmount: (nat) ` returns the underlying token total streaming counts including preview, compressed and raw.

-The getter functions are fast public queries and **do not record**.
+The getter functions are fast public queries and **do not make records**.

 The retriever functions will authenticate the caller and **make a record on ledger**, which is the proof for royalty collection.